michael-jan/key-repeat/MANUAL.md

 To play or record note repeats, hold down both a keyswitch and a playback key simultaneously.
 The plugin will sync its tempo with your DAW.

 ## Controls
-Key Repeat provides a complete set of controls that let you customize your sound and workflow.
+Key Repeat provides a complete set of controls that lets you customize your sound and workflow.

 ### Modes
 <b>Latch</b>: With latch mode turned off, you won't hear note repeats unless you are currently holding both a keyswitch and a playback key.
 With latch mode turned on, the keyswitches become "sticky."
 So, if you let go of a keyswitch, note repeats will continue playing as long as you're still holding down a playback key.